waasiq/adventure-nest/README.md

 2. Photo Upload: Users can upload photographs of their property through an intuitive interface.
 3. Object Detection: The backend integrates the YOLO algorithm to automatically detect objects within the uploaded property photos.
 4. User-Friendly Interface: AdventureNest offers a seamless and user-friendly interface, making it accessible to property owners without specialized information technology skills.
+5. Google Authentication: AdventureNest utilizes Google Authentication to ensure the security of user accounts.

 ## 🔨 Installation
+See frontend and backend installation folders for individual installation instructions.

 1. Clone the repository
 ```bash
 git clone